Jennifer Lambert

 2. Alternative health

-We made the shift from allopathic medicine to primarily alternative methods about five years ago.
+We made the shift to primarily alternative methods gradually.

 My husband was on several medications that really didn’t improve his health.
 He was on meds for high blood pressure, high cholesterol, pre-diabetes, and a diuretic.
 We made several lifestyle changes that enabled him to not need those medications anymore, so he gradually weaned off and the doctors gave him the all-clear to quit taking them.
-He no longer has any health issues.
+He no longer has any health issues other aches and pains and a CPAP.

-Our eldest child was diagnosed with ADHD, but we didn’t like the common methods from the medical community expected to manage that.
+Our eldest child was diagnosed with ADHD at age 8, but we didn’t like the common methods from the medical community expected to manage that.
 We sought alternatives and loved all the results.

-We use essential oils, cod liver oil, vitamins, exercise, the outdoors, and healthy real foods to be proactive about our health.
+We use essential oils, cod liver oil, vitamins, exercise, the outdoors, and healthy real foods to be proactive about our physical and mental health.

 We do go to doctors if needed – for injuries, and recently, for one of our daughter’s double ear infections.
 And yes, she took antibiotics.
 I think this is the first time any of my three younger children ever has!

-We made a radical decision to eat healthier about ten years ago.
+We made a radical decision to eat much healthier about ten years ago.

-I was in adrenal failure after the two back-to-back births of my middle daughters and was prescribed many vitamins and a paleo diet (before it was even a thing).
+I was in “adrenal failure” after the two back-to-back births of my middle daughters and was prescribed many vitamin supplements and a paleo diet (before it was even a thing).

 As a family, we added in more whole foods, and lessened our daughters’ intake of certain chemicals, but we didn’t eliminate all processed food.

-When we did eliminate the processed foods about five years ago, we really saw some wonderful changes in our health, mood, behavior, and energy levels.
+When we did eliminate the processed foods, we really saw some wonderful improvements in our health, mood, behavior, and energy levels.

 We continue to eat mostly natural foods, cheating only occasionally.
 We all feel so much better because of this!